Nyasa Times

-Nyasa Times is an online newspaper providing Malawian news, founded by Edgar Chibaka, who remains its Managing Editor, assisted by Thom Chiumia.
+Nyasa Times is an online newspaper providing Malawian news, founded by Edgar Chibaka in 2006.
 It began reporting in late 2006.
 According to its own website, it received "over 8 million hits per month" in 2010.

 The publication has on numerous occasion been at loggerheads with the Bingu wa Mutharika government.
 Mutharika accused former president Bakili Muluzi of bankrolling the online media outfit to publish false stories to tarnish the image of the government.
 Muluzi denied the accusations.